Seul-ki

-Seul-ki, also spelled Seul-gi or Sul-ki, is a Korean unisex given name, predominantly feminine.
+Seul-ki, also spelled Seul-gi or Sul-ki, is a Korean given name.
 It was the 8th-most popular name for baby girls born in South Korea in 1990.
-Unlike most Korean names, it does not have any Sino-Korean roots, but is an indigenous Korean language word meaning "wisdom".
-It is one of a number of such native names (called 고유어 이름) that have been becoming more popular in South Korea in recent decades.
+The word itself is a native Korean word meaning "wisdom" and does not have corresponding hanja.
+However, since Korean given names can be created arbitrarily, it may also be a name with hanja (e.g. 璱起).